 Importantly, an exception for indicator FSM/Commercial agreements applies: any potential reduction is applied to the commercialisation partner(s) only.
 In case the budget reduction is higher than the budget of the commercial partner(s) responsible for the signature of the FS agreement, the consortium shall assume the remaining reduction, unless otherwise agreed in a separate consortium agreement.
 This will not be enforced to cities/municipalities/regions which cannot be liable for commercial targets.

-The following table outlines the methodology to calculate the level of underperformance in the context of EIT Urban Mobility.
+The following table outlines the methodology to calculate the level of underperformance.